html5lib/html5lib-python/README.rst

-There's a mailing list available for support on Google Groups, `html5lib-discuss <http://groups.google.com/group/html5lib-discuss>`_, though you may have more success (and get a far quicker response) asking on IRC in #whatwg on irc.freenode.net.
+There's a mailing list available for support on Google Groups, `html5lib-discuss <http://groups.google.com/group/html5lib-discuss>`_, though you may get a quicker response asking on IRC in #whatwg on irc.freenode.net.